matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

-# MSC3886: Simple rendezvous capability
+# MSC3886: Simple client rendezvous capability

 In MSCyyyy a proposal is made to allow a user to login on a new device using an existing device by means of scanning a QR code.